ep142/FoodMicrobionet/the_real_thing/FMBN_4_2_1/FoodMicrobionet_tablespecs_v4_2_1.md

 2. **taxonId** : an integer with the number of the taxon, link to the same field of the taxa table
 3. **weight** : the OTU abundance in the sample: for (FMBN) historical reasons this is in %^[8] but is converted in frequency (0-1) or absolute abundance during filtering and selection in the ShinyFMBN app.

-^[8]: this was needed to set correctly node size in Gephi; proportions or number of sequences can be obtained simply by dividing by 100 or by using information in the Samples table.

 **The**  **Abstracts**  **table**.